airbnb/streamalert/docs/source/athena-arch.rst

 Deployment
 ----------

-After configuring the above settings, deploy the Lambda function:
+If any of the settings above are changed from the initialized defaults, the Lambda function will need to be deployed in order for them to take effect:

 .. code-block:: bash

   $ python manage.py lambda deploy --processor athena

-This will create all of the underlying infrastructure to automatically refresh Athena tables.

 Going forward, if the deploy flag ``--processor all`` is used, it will redeploy this function along with the ``rule_processor`` and ``alert_processor``.

 Monitoring
 ~~~~~~~~~~

-Once deployed, it's recommended to monitor the following SQS metrics for ``streamalert_athena_data_bucket_notifications``:
+To ensure the function is operating as expected, monitor the following SQS metrics for ``<prefix>_streamalert_athena_data_bucket_notifications``:

 * ``NumberOfMessagesReceived``
 * ``NumberOfMessagesSent``